Combined Presentations

 Economic accounts document the contribution of the ocean to economic activity:

-- Ocean economy thematic and extended accounts measuring industry contributions to GDP (see TG-3.3 Economic Activity)
+- Ocean economy thematic and extended accounts measuring industry contributions to GDP (see TG-3.3 Economic Activity Relevant to the Ocean)

 - Supply and use tables for ocean-characteristic products